-ENFORCEMENT AND INSPECTION PROCEDURES
+ENFORCEMENT AND ENFORCEMENT AND INSPECTION PROCEDURES

-1. Does the MS4 presently have personnel and procedures in pla ace for construction site runoff inspection?
+1. Does the MS4 presently have personnel and procedures in pla ce for construction site runoff inspection?

 Yes No ⊠ If no, explain

 The BC BMP Manual, which is required to be followed per the ordinance states that an erosion control form for new development is required for new development to be completed by a professional (engineer, land surveyor or landscape architect).
 Beaufort County personnel and procedures are not in place currently to review and enforce form to be completed by property owners and/or conduct site inspections.

-2. Does the program provide for monthly inspection of priority sit es?
+2. Does the program provide for monthly inspection of priority site es?

 Yes No ⊠ If no, explain

 Same explanation as above.

-3. Does the MS4 presently have procedures and personnel in place for enforcement to the maximum extend for violations construction site requirements?
+3. Does the MS4 presently have procedures and personnel construction site requirements? in place for enforcement to the maximum extend for violations of

 Yes No ⊠ If no, explain

 Same explanation as above.

-4. Does the MS4 use a STOP WORK order to enforce non-comp pliance with construction site policies and requirements?
+4. Does the MS4 use a STOP WORK order to enforce non-compl liance with construction site policies and requirements?

-Yes ⊠ No ☐ If no, explain
+Yes  No ☐ If no, explain

 5. How are enforcement actions documented?

-The building department enforcement action is by a stop we ork form.
+The building department enforcement action is by a stop wo ork form.

-The engineering department enforcement action is by an er nforcement letter.
+The engineering department enforcement action is by an enf forcement letter.

-TRAINING AND EDUCATION
+TRAINING A AND EDUCATION

-I training/information available to the public, developers, engineers, and g through its Certified Erosion Prevention & Sediment Control Inspection of developers and contractors to these classes.)
+training/information available to the public, developers, engineers, and through its Certified Erosion Prevention & Sediment Control Inspection developers and contractors to these classes.)

 Yes ⊠ No ☐ If no, explain

 2. Has MS4 staff completed states approved training, such as the Clemson CEPSCI program?
 Enter the number either way

-Yes ☑ If yes, how many?
-No ☐
+Yes ⊠ If yes, how many?
+No 🗆

 7 County staff